jkeefe/api-workshop/README.md

 ### Response: What you get

-Data ... usually in JSON format.
+Data ... usually structured in JSON format (though sometimes other formats are available).

 ### Reading API docs